shri314/timer/README.md

 1. `token.request_stop()` has not been called.
 1. the callback has not been already executed.

-The `token` object can help keep the registration alive, as long as the object is alive. it automatically issues a cancel() if it goes out of scope.
+The `token` object helps keep the registration alive. when token goes out of scope, it automatically issues a cancel().
+Before the callback, the token object can be used to cancel the registration.
+After the callback the token object when queried will indicate that it has expired.

 *Scheduling a repeating function:*